SubnauticaModding/Nautilus-Proto/SMLHelper/Documentation/tutorials/spawns.md

+﻿# Adding Spawns

-﻿Most of the time in Subnautica, the game uses two different ways to spawn objects; static spawns that always have a fixed position in the world to spawn in, and loot distribution which is biome-based and sudo-random.
+Most of the time in Subnautica, the game uses two different ways to spawn objects; static spawns that always have a fixed position in the world to spawn in, and loot distribution which is biome-based and sudo-random.

 SMLHelper offers modders to add spawns to either systems.
 You can add spawns for your own custom item, you can also edit vanilla spawns,